alshedivat/al-folio/_pages/Home.md

 ### About me

-Currently I am a PhD Student in Economics at [Columbia University](https://econ.columbia.edu/).
-In the Summer of 2023 I will join [Golub Capital Social Impact Lab](https://www.gsb.stanford.edu/faculty-research/labs-initiatives/sil) at Stanford GSB as a Postdoctoral	Scholar.
+I obtained my PhD in Economics from [Columbia University](https://econ.columbia.edu/) in May 2023.
+In the July I will join [Golub Capital Social Impact Lab](https://www.gsb.stanford.edu/faculty-research/labs-initiatives/sil) at Stanford GSB as a Postdoctoral	Scholar.

 Previously I studied at [the University of Edinburgh](https://www.ed.ac.uk/economics) and was a Visiting Researcher at [Imperial College](https://www.imperial.ac.uk/business-school/).